RSEToolkit/rse-competencies-toolkit/README.md

 # SSI CW23 Hack Day: Forge RSE Skill Development Pathways

-A template repo for the standard RSE project

 This repository was created from a Software Sustainability Institute Collaborations Workshop 2023 Hack Day.

 The idea is to constructe a resource that is for the RSE community and curated by the RSE community.

 ## About

 Forge RSE Skill Development Pathways is a resource to support RSEs (Research Software Engineers) in tracking and managing their professional development.
+Note that, while we've focussed on RSEs for the initial hack day demonstration, this tool can be used for any roles.
+We plan to extend this to other research roles and welcome contributions and collaboration from anyone working in research, broadly defined.

-It comprises:
+Forge RSE comprises:

 1. An RSE competency framework, outlining a structured set of skills that are useful when working as an RSE, with examples of how these skills can be demonstrated at different levels of experience.
 Not all RSEs will o need to have all skills at all levels.
 2. A curated set of training resources, linked to the skills and levels from the competency framework.